Menopause: How is it Perceived Around the World?

 Menopause in the United States

-In the United States, menopause has long been misunderstood in a clinical context.
-Hot flashes are a much more common menopausal symptom among women in the U.S. than in other parts of the world.
+In the United States, the menopausal transition has long been misunderstood in a clinical context.
+Hot flashes are a much more common perimenopausal symptom among women in the U.S. than in other parts of the world.

-Culturally, attitudes toward menopause are varied because of the diversity of cultures in different parts of the country.
-Generally, most women of all cultures in the U.S. see menopause as a health condition.
-HRT (hormone replacement therapy) and other treatment options for menopause have increased in recent years.
-Still, more research is needed in the U.S. about menopause.
+Culturally, attitudes toward this transition are varied because of the diversity of cultures in different parts of the country.
+Generally, most women of all cultures in the U.S. see perimenopause, menopause and postmenopause as a health condition.
+HRT (hormone replacement therapy) and other menopause treatment options have expanded in recent years, and awareness is slowly improving.
+However, there is still a major research gap: women’s health – especially perimenopause and menopause – has been dramatically under-studied compared with men’s health.
+As a result, we still need far more high-quality, U.S.-based research to fully understand menopause and optimize treatment across diverse groups of women.

 Menopause in East Asian Cultures